Toxins That Cause Seizures in Dogs

 - Reactive (resulting from metabolic disorders or exposure to toxins affecting the brain)

-While toxicity may not be the number one dog seizure trigger, the ASPCA reports over 200,000 cases of pet poisoning every year in the United States.
-Toxins that cause dog seizures can range from smoke inhalation and salt ingestion to sago palms and killer bees.
+While toxins may not be the number one cause, the ASPCA reports over 200,000 cases of pet poisoning every year in the United States.
+Toxins that cause seizures in dogs can range from smoke inhalation and salt ingestion to sago palms and killer bees.

 Toxins That Cause Dog Seizures